sahitj001/frontend-applications/README.md

 The reason that Zuid-Holland has way more parking garages than all the other provinces, is because of urban construction plans.
 According to the government website of Zuid-Holland there were a lot of parking garages built because there is a municipal parking norm that has to be adhered.
 According to the parking norm, for each house that is built, there has to be a number of parking spots built.
 Because there are so much parking garages, Zuid-Holland is suffering from structully vacant parking garages.

 Because of such a low demand of parking garages, many projects are delayed or completely canceled.
 These projects have to adhere to the parking norms.
 Building these garages won't be profitable for the investors.

-### 🤔 Assumptions
-It could be possible that people park in Amsterdam to work.
-This also could mean that the garage they park at is free of cost (since their company pays for the parking costs).
-Another reason also could be that they are parking in Amsterdam because they want to have some fun in Amsterdam.

 ## ⌗ Data I need

 - Number of parking garages per province